bhoward/CSC424/labs/Scala.md

 {% endhighlight %}
 This particularly simple form of algebraic data type is known as an "enumeration" type -- the type consists of a (small) set of values, and functions are frequently defined by cases on those values.

+In general, values of an algebraic data type will have a *tree-like* structure: each constructor defines a kind of node in the structure, with the contained data as children.
+(Technically, subtrees can be shared, so the most general description of the structure is a *directed acyclic graph*, but the difference is minor if the data is all immutable.)

 ## Type Parameters